About

 By 2020, Jamieson had taken on a Project Lead role at the OWASP Foundation, where he leads the Penetration Test Reporting Standard and Cloud Security Testing Guide projects.
 He joined the CREST Australasia Advisory Council four years later.

 2026 has been a defining year.
 Jamieson co-founded Aether AI, where he serves as CEO.
-Aether researches and develops frontier Attack AI models and agentic harnesses that continuously emulate adversaries to close the gap against AI-powered threats.
-The company has already demonstrated breakthrough results, breaching hardened enterprise and government environments around the world.
+Aether researches and develops frontier Attack AI models and agentic harnesses that continuously emulate adversaries.

 Timeline